Loading

 Background and aims of the project

-The behaviour of natural calcium sulphates or FGD gypsum in combination with clinker cannot simply be transferred to RC gypsum.
-Due to a lack of knowledge about the influence of other constituents in RC gypsum on the properties of cement, mortar and concrete, its use is currently very limited, if at all, although this secondary source of sulphate is generally considered to be very suitable.
-Basic knowledge of the composition of RC gypsum, its behaviour during the grinding process and its solubility in a cementitious environment will be determined.
-The suitability of RC gypsum for controlling the setting of cement and its influence on strength development and the effectiveness of superplasticisers and air-entraining agents will also be investigated.
-Requirements for RC gypsum with regard to its use as a sulphate carrier for cement production and any measures required to achieve these will be defined.
+Basic knowledge about the composition of RC gypsum and its behaviour during the grinding process as well as its solubility was determined.
+The suitability of RC gypsum for controlling the setting and hardening of cement and its influence on strength development and also the effectiveness of concrete admixtures was also determined.
+Requirements for RC gypsum with regard to its use as a sulphate carrier for cement production and any measures required to achieve these were defined.

 Sponsors

-The IGF project 22000 N of VDZ Technology gGmbH is supported by the AiF within the framework of Industrial Collective Research (IGF) of the Federal Ministry of Economic Affairs and Climate Action on the basis of a decision of the German Bundestag.
+The IGF project 22000 N of VDZ Technology gGmbH was supported by the AiF within the framework of Industrial Collective Research (IGF) of the Federal Ministry of Economic Affairs and Climate Action on the basis of a decision of the German Bundestag.

 Person to contact